jeremslm/Tearing_Mode_Solver/README.md

 $\textbf{PERTURBED FLUX FUNCTION SOLVING}$

-The code that perform this plot can be found in the file "perturbed_flux_function.ipynb", in the folder "example".
+The code that perform this plot can be found in the file "perturbed_flux_function.ipynb", in the folder "examples".

 As shown above, $\Delta'$ depends on the perturbed flux function and its radial derivative, $\psi$ & $\psi'$. $\psi$ can be computed numerically by solving the differential equation given by